nightmaregaurav/rc/README.md

 This project is licensed under the GNU General Public License v2.0 (GPLv2).

 ## License Change Notice (Retroactive)
-As of 2025 Dec 11, this project has been relicensed from the MIT License to the GNU General Public License v2.0 (GPLv2).
-This change is fully retroactive and applies to all previous versions, commits, and releases throughout the project's history.
+As of December 11, 2025, this project has been relicensed from the MIT License to the GNU General Public License v2.0 (GPLv2).
+This change is retroactive and applies to all previous versions, commits, and releases throughout the project's history.